OmalleyTomas98/graphTheoryProject/README.md

 - **Regular Expression**
   - A regular expression, regex or regexp is a sequence of characters that define a search pattern.
 Usually such patterns are used by string searching algorithms for "find" or "find and replace" operations on strings, or for input validation.There are are a large number of regex operators but I will just cover the operators used in my program.

-   - The most common regular expressions :
+   - The integrated common regular expressions in my program :

             -    Kleene Star   : *